College-Projects/MP_project/README.md

 Microsoft Teams Meetings:

-1/12/2022 --> Choosing the project's idea
+01/12/2022 --> Choosing the project's idea

-8/12/2022 --> Working on the design and the interface of the program
+08/12/2022 --> Working on the design and the interface of the program

-15/12/2022 --> Working on the main catigories and prices of the medicines.
+15/12/2022 --> Working on the functions of the different categories of medicines

+21/12/2022 --> Creating a function that calculates the total price, deleting an order, and save in a file

 ******************************************************************************************************************************************************************